sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-2/index.en.md

 ## Upgrading the cluster

-Now that we have expanded our cluster, we will just as easily upgrade the Kubernetes software.
+Now that we have expanded our cluster, we will as easily upgrade the Kubernetes software.

-The first thing to know is that each version of the RKE tool offers the installation of different versions of Kubernetes, one of which is installed by default.
+The first thing to know is that each version of the RKE tool allows the installation of different versions of Kubernetes, one of which is installed by default.

-For version 0.1.9 of RKE, the version of Kubernetes by default is version 1.11.1 as we can for example see when we retrieve the list of nodes of the cluster.
+For version 0.1.9 of RKE, the default version of Kubernetes is version 1.11.1 as we can see it for instance when we retrieve the list of nodes in the cluster.

 We will now get RKE version 0.1.14: https://github.com/rancher/rke/releases/tag/v0.1.14

-The following command allows us to display the version of Kubernetes installed by default as well as the so-called system images that RKE will use to build the cluster:
+The following command allows us to display the version of Kubernetes installed by default as well as the system images that RKE will use to build the cluster:

 ```shell
 $ rke config --system-images